-Our Equality, Diversity and Community Cohesion Policy is available at the school office.
+Our Equality, Diversity and Community Cohesion Policy and our accessibility plan are available at the school office and on the website.

 Illness at School:

 Should a child become ill at school we attempt to contact the parents immediately.
-We do have a welfare teaching assistant who is well aware of individual problems and personalities.
-She is also a qualified First Aider.
+We do have qualified First Aiders.
 However, we have no room with facilities in which we can care for a sick child and parents will be telephoned immediately and requested to collect their child.

 If your child is unwell and unable to attend school, please contact the school office before 9am on the first day of illness.

-If your child is sick at home, please wait 48 hours from the last episode before returning them to school.
+If your child is suffering from a stomach bug, please wait 48 hours from the last episode before returning them to school.

 Jewellery and Watches: